alessia-tonicello/alessia-tonicello/README.md

-# 👋 Hi, I’m Alessia Ttonicello!
+# 👋 Hi, I’m Alessia Tonicello!

 - 🎓 Master's Student in Data Science and Management at LUISS Guido Carly University of Rome
 - 💻 Aspiring Data Scientist with a passion for learning and growth in data analysis and machine learning.